how it all started

 The Beginning

-Having meals with friends or family, taking the elevator over the stairs, eating with my family of an evening, and wearing anything but baggy gym clothes was a thing of the past (so rule out social gatherings & connections).
+Having meals with friends or family, taking the elevator over the stairs, and wearing anything but baggy clothes was a thing of the past (so rule out social gatherings & connections).
 Anyone who cared about me enough to question my new life would only have their love thrown back in their face.
 I definitely wasn’t Amber anymore, but I was still present in my body somewhere.
-I knew what I was doing was wrong, yet had already handed over the controls to something else.
+I knew what I was doing was wrong somehow, yet had already handed over the controls to something else.
+I had developed an eating disorder (ED), specifically an ED called Anorexia Nervosa .

 Finding the positive side

-Now for a little positivity in the story.
 I decided there and then that in order to combat this I needed to find another route around the voices and start re-gaining weight.
 The route I chose was strength training.

-I went on to gain qualifications to become a personal trainer, then a biomedical science diploma and finally a registered dietitian, holding onto my one and only dream the entire way - to help the thousands of others, who like me, found themselves sucked in by nutritional misinformation, unrealistic beauty standards, and self-sabotage.
-I came full circle!
+I went on to train as a personal trainer, gain qualifications in biomedical science, and finally a registered dietitian, all whilst holding onto my one and only dream the entire way - to help the thousands of others, who like me, found themselves sucked in by nutritional misinformation, unrealistic beauty standards, and diet culture.

 Today